Search

 Hatchery has ensured that breeding flocks supplying eggs have been tested for Salmonella

-All incoming eggs must be from breeder flocks certified Mycoplasma gallisepticum free and of known Mycoplasma synoviae and Mycoplasma meleagridis status
+All incoming eggs must be from breeder flocks certified Mycoplasma gallisepticum free and of known Mycoplasma synoviae status

 How you will be measured

-The setting of eggs from Mycoplasma gallisepticum, Mycoplasma Synoviae or Mycoplasma meleagridis positive flocks should be avoided.
-If unavoidable, the continued use of eggs from positive flocks must be accompanied by a documented Mycoplasma containment plan that covers the following basic parameters: – Methods of containment of the spread of the Mycoplasma concerned – An intervention plan in the event of health and welfare problems associated with the Mycoplasma (breeder and progeny) – Programmed depletion of the affected flock(s) at the earliest opportunity with due consideration for the availability of hatching eggs A positive test will be considered to be a field strain infection unless laboratory testing on the isolated Mycoplasma shows this is caused by a vaccine strain
+The setting of eggs from Mycoplasma gallisepticum and/or Mycoplasma Synoviae positive flocks should be avoided.
+If unavoidable, the continued use of eggs from positive flocks must be accompanied by a documented Mycoplasma Containment plan that covers the following basic parameters: - Methods of containment of the spread of the Mycoplasma concerned - An intervention plan in the event of health and welfare problems associated with the Mycoplasma (breeder and progeny) - Programmed depletion of the affected flock(s) at the earliest opportunity with due consideration for the availability of hatching eggs A positive test will be considered to be a field strain infection unless laboratory testing on the isolated Mycoplasma shows this is caused by a vaccine strain

-• Flock M. gallisepticum, M. synoviae and M. meleagridis testing records
+• Flock M. gallisepticum and M. synoviae testing records

 • Mycoplasma Containment Plan

-One way product flow must be maintained from egg receipt to poult dispatch
+One way product flow must be maintained from egg receipt to chick dispatch

-Incoming air must be filtered and a positive airflow from eggs to poults must be maintained
+Incoming air must be filtered and a positive airflow from eggs to chicks must be maintained

 How you will be measured